Active management: Approach

 Active investors have many goals.
 Many active investors are seeking a higher return.
 Other goals of active management can be managing risk, minimizing taxes, increasing dividend or interest income, or achieving non-financial goals, such as advancing social or environmental causes.

 Theory

 Active investors seek to profit from market inefficiencies by purchasing investments that are undervalued or by selling securities that are overvalued.

 Therefore, active investors do not agree with the strong and semi-strong forms of the efficient-market hypothesis (EMH).
 In the stronger forms of the EMH, all public information has been incorporated into stock prices, which makes it impossible to outperform.

 Active management is consistent with the weak form of the EMH, which argues that prices reflect all information related to price changes in the past.
-Under the weak form the EMH, fundamental analysis can be profitable, though technical analysis cannot be profitable.
+Under the weak form the EMH, fundamental analysis can be profitable, though technical analysis can be profitable.

 There are two well-known theories that the balance between active management and passive management: